laurentlb/shader-minifier/README.md

 - and the init value is trivial (doesn't depend on a variable).

 This is enabled with `--aggressive-inlining`.

+**Note**: Inlining can lead to repetition in the shader code, which may make the shader longer, but the output may be more compression-friendly.

 ### Explicit inlining